 What are the penalties for committing check fraud?

-Protecting Yourself and Your Financial Institution from Check Fraud
+Protecting Yourself and Your FI from Deposit Fraud

 Check fraud is a serious financial crime that can result in significant losses for financial institutions, businesses, and individuals.
 To protect yourself and your financial institution from check fraud, it might seem like too much – too overwhelming to keep track of the scams.
 But today, you have to be aware of the common types of check fraud scams and to take steps to prevent them.
 This includes verifying account holder’s signatures, using secure mailboxes, monitoring bank accounts daily if necessary, and being cautious with remote deposit apps.